We’re excited that you have decided to apply! You can apply here.

 The evaluation is waived for applicants who have completed a master’s degree from an accredited U.S. institution.

 Please request a General Evaluation.
 You may apply online or print and submit the form directly to Educational Perspectives: EP Application

 Official reports should be sent to:

 Copies and faxes are not accepted as official documents; we must receive the report directly.
 Applicants currently enrolled in a program should not request the evaluation until the last term of enrollment, or until after graduation.
 If an evaluation is requested prior to the last term of enrollment, the equivalency of a U.S. bachelor's degree cannot be established or verified.

 For issues related to visas, travel, and other laws, please contact the Office of International Students and Scholars.

-All 400 level graduate courses are held between 7-9:30pm.
-Electives are held at all times of the day, but there will always be 7-9:30pm course available to students.
+All 400 level graduate courses are held in the evening between 7:00pm-9:30pm.
+Electives are held at all times of the day, but there will always be a 7:00-9:30pm course section available to students.

 Yes, students can switch between part time and full time, if needed.

 Full-time students take three classes per semester and complete the program within two years.

 Part-time students take two classes per semester and have up to three years to complete the program.